Content-Security-Policy

 Custom Setup

-DeskDirector server does allow custom CSP directives, such capability is there to support special scenarios.
-We do not provide any interface on such setting, and such capability is only provide through consulting if you have purchased platinum package.
-Since the CSP directives has to be designed and signed off by DeskDirector senior developers, any incorrect value could cause web application to not functional.
+While DeskDirector server does allow custom CSP directives, we restrict this capability to support specific scenarios.
+Access to extra settings, and such capability is only provided through consulting, if you have purchased the platinum package.
+The CSP directives have been designed and signed off by senior developers at DeskDirector because an incorrect value could cause the application to fail.

 How did we do?